craigmichaelmartin/suprematism-selected/README.md

 # Suprematism Selected

-An Angular 2 selected component.
+An Angular presentational component using uni-directional data flow for displaying a selected pane of values.

 #### Installation